ourcodingclub/ourcodingclub.github.io/_tutorials/rmarkdown-dissertation.md

 There are several other distributions that you install on your local machine, including [MikTex](https://miktex.org/download), [MacTex](https://www.tug.org/mactex/mactex-download.html) and [TeX Live](https://www.tug.org/texlive/quickinstall.html), but [TinyTex](https://yihui.org/tinytex/) **works best for R users, as with it you don't have to install LaTex packages which you don't need, and missing packages will be automatically installed on RStudio.
 Also, TinyTex does not require *sysadmin* privileges.**

-To install or uninstall TinyTex from your local machine, this the code necessary (which you can write in your RStudio console).
+To install or uninstall TinyTex from your local machine, this code is necessary (which you can write in your RStudio console).

 ````
 # get the tinytex package